-35.4.2 UL MU operation
+35.4.2 EHT UL MU operation

 TGbe editor: Please update the subclause as shown below

 35.4.2.1 General

 EHT UL MU operation allows an AP to solicit simultaneous immediate response frames from one or more non-AP EHT STAs.
 EHT UL MU operation expands the UL MU functionalities inherited from HE with the additional capability of responding with EHT TB PPDUs, with bandwidths up to 320 MHz.